2013Commons/hive-cassandra/README.md

 hive-cassandra
 ==============

-Hive Cassandra storage handler implemented with Hadoop2 and for Apache Shark.
+Hive Cassandra Storage Handler implemented with Hadoop2 and for Apache Shark.
-The goal of this project is to acquire a hive cassandra storage for Apache Shark, using Cassandra 2.0 and Hadoop 2.0.
+The goal of this project is to acquire a Hive Cassandra Storage Handler for Apache Shark, using Cassandra 2.0 and Hadoop 2.0.

 ==============

 Instructions of usage:

-1. Configuration of shark environment.
+1. Configuration of Shark environment.

   a.
-Download Shark and Hive with hadoop2 from https://groups.google.com/forum/#!topic/shark-users/XXAlk4OACe8.
+Download Shark and Hive with Hadoop 2 from https://groups.google.com/forum/#!topic/shark-users/XXAlk4OACe8.

   b.
 Choose Prebuild with Hadoop2, CDH4.5.0: shark-0.9.0-hadoop2-bin  and   AMPLab's Hive 0.11: hive-0.11.0-bin